VAD37/unity-jenkinsfile/README.md

 `UNITYHUB` : default to `C:\\Program Files\\Unity Hub\\Unity Hub.exe` (Required to install missing Unity version through Hub)

-`JENKINS_BUILD_ARCHIVE` : Second backup location for all build results files.
+`JENKINS_BUILD_ARCHIVE` : Master agent backup location for all build results files.
 Includes .aab and symbol link file for later debug.
 (If not set, Errors will be ignore and build file only accessible on jenkins server)

 ## Helpful tips